nuvia-lang/nuvia.statemachine-v1/README.md

-# nuvia.statemachine-v1
-A library of parsers and associated resources for a family of domain-specific languages with a philosophy of being as close as practically possible to human language while retaining the strict and unambiguous nature of a programming language.
+Nuvia-Lang is a library of parsers and associated resources for a family of domain-specific languages with a philosophy of being as close as practically possible to human language while retaining the strict and unambiguous nature of a programming language.